addetz/fun-with-graphs/README.md

-# fun-with-graphs
+# fun-with-puzzles
-Messing around with Graphs in Go
+Messing around with Graphs and other coding problems in Go